serguun42/SoundWave/frontend/README.md

 ## Commands

-1. Install only necessary dependencies – `npm i --production`
-2. Build client with Vite – `npm run build`
+1. Build client with Vite into ./dist – `npm run build`
+2. Start a local web server that serves the built solution from ./dist - `npm run preview`

 ## Development

 -   Install all dependencies – `npm i`
--   Run in dev mode with watch-reload – `npm run dev`
+-   Run in dev mode with watch-reload – `npm start`
--   Check with ESLint – `npm run lint`

 ## API